-A double blow for companies in this sector has been the additional regulations placed on it by the European Markets and Securities Authority (ESMA), which introduced a raft of measures to protect retail investors; namely a reduction of leverage in some markets, negative balance protection, banning of bonus incentives and automatic close-oules among other things.
+A double blow for companies in this sector has been the additional regulations placed on it by the European Markets and Securities Authority (ESMA).
+This introduced a raft of measures to protect retail investors.
+There was a reduction of leverage in some markets, negative balance protection, banning of bonus incentives and automatic close-outs among other things.

-This has had an immediate impact, with the obvious effect being that some types of trading would be heavily hit (for instance, cryptocurrencies), and some types of trader as well such as those who need the leverage.
-IG Group predicted that the measures would result in a drop of 10% of revenues, but this effect should be more pronounced for firms such as Plus500 and CMC, who have a greater proportion of ‘recreational’ punters.
+This has had an immediate impact.
+The obvious effect being that some types of trading would be heavily hit (for instance, cryptocurrencies).
+Some types of trader as well such as those who need leverage were also affected.
+IG Group predicted that the measures would result in a drop of 10% of revenues.
+This effect should be more pronounced for firms such as Plus500 and CMC.
+These companies have a greater proportion of ‘recreational’ punters.

 CMC have been around a long time in the UK markets, operating since 1989.
 The emergence of the internet and it becoming a platform for trading allowed it to really scale up its operations, based around its spreadbetting product.
 It has only been listed since 2016, and since its 2016 debut has been a bumpy ride for investors with several profit warnings in that short time.
 Ironically today’s drop takes it back close to the all time lows.